 As mentioned in the section on Identification, the Head of the Office is obliged to assess whether a person belonging to one of the groups enumerated in the law is in need of special procedural guarantees.
 Once the person is considered as requiring special treatment, all actions in the proceedings regarding granting international protection are performed in the following conditions:

 - Ensuring freedom of speech, in a manner adjusted to their psychophysical condition;

 - On the dates adjusted to their psychophysical condition, taking into account the time in which they benefit from health care services;

 - In the foreigner’s place of stay, in case it is justified by their health condition;

 - In the presence of a psychologist, medical doctor or an interpreter, in case there is such a need.

 Upon the request of the applicant considered requiring special treatment, in cases justified by their needs, the actions in the proceedings regarding granting international protection are performed by a person of the same gender, and in the presence of a psychologist, medical doctor or an interpreter, of a gender indicated by the foreigner.

 Also, the Head of the Office ensures that the interview is conducted by a person trained in the techniques of hearing such persons and in using the country of origin information.
 The Office for Foreigners does not have a specialised unit dealing with vulnerable groups, however caseworkers are trained by psychologists and EASO experts and only trained staff work on these cases.
 In 2020 there were 21 such caseworkers.
 In 2021 the Office for Foreigners did not give the exact number but ensured that persons with special needs are heard exclusively by persons trained in this regard.

-In 2020 the interviews were mainly conducted through videoconferencing, but the interviewee and interviewer stayed in the Office for Foreigners, using separate rooms.
+In 2020 and 2021 the interviews were mainly conducted through videoconferencing, but the interviewee and interviewer stayed in the Office for Foreigners, using separate rooms.
 According to the Office for Foreigners there were no requests for conducting interviews in another manner, by a conversation in person.
 The Office for Foreigners does not process any statistics concerning interviews, so no more precise information is available.